 We wish to find out covariance in Excel, that is, to determine if there is any relation between the two.
 The relationship between the values in columns C and D can be calculated using the formula =COVARIANCE.P(C5:C16,D5:D16).

 Covariance in Excel is a statistical measurement of the strength of the correlation between two sets of variables, and is calculated by the following equation:

-The formula gives the result 0.0008, which indicates a negative correlation between the two sets of stocks.
+The formula gives the result 0.0008, which indicates a negative correlation between the two assets.

 Notes about the Covariance Excel Function

-- The function is available from MS Excel 2010.
-However, it is simply an updated version of the COVAR function, which is available in earlier versions of Excel.
+The function is available from MS Excel 2010.
+However, it is simply an updated version of the COVAR function that is available in earlier versions of Excel.